Transit City: Economic effect

-Transit City was expected to create approximately 200,000 new jobs in Ontario from $8.3 billion invested.
+Had the project been implemented as originally proposed, Transit City had been expected to create approximately 200,000 new jobs in Ontario from $8.3 billion invested.
 This included operation, construction, and economic stimulus effect of spending.
 Unemployment reached 9% in 2010, the GTA's highest level since 1995.

-The Ontario government's promised funding for Transit City would create short-term economic growth of $12.4 billion per year, adding in the near-term 2.1% to Ontario's GDP, according to the American Public Transportation Association.
+The Ontario government's promised funding for Transit City was projected to have created short-term economic growth of $12.4 billion per year, adding in the near-term 2.1% to Ontario's GDP, according to the American Public Transportation Association.

-According to the Federation of Canadian Municipalities research, Transit City was to produce a first-year GDP gain of $17.3 billion, were all the money to be spent in the first year.
-After five years the project adds $8.0 billion per year to GDP, with each $1 billion spent on transit adding 0.06% to Canada's GDP annually.
-This compares closely to US Congressional testimony, which shows infrastructure investment to stimulate annual GDP at a multiplier of 1.69 within one year, or $14 billion per year for Transit City.
-Both studies count direct impact of spending only.
+According to the Federation of Canadian Municipalities research, Transit City was to have produced a first-year GDP gain of $17.3 billion, were all the money to be spent in the first year.
+After five years, the project would have added $8.0 billion per year to GDP, with each $1 billion spent on transit adding 0.06% to Canada's GDP annually.
+This compared closely to US Congressional testimony, which showed infrastructure investment to stimulate annual GDP at a multiplier of 1.69 within one year, or $14 billion per year for Transit City.
+Both studies counted direct impact of spending only.

-In addition to this direct consequence, long-term indirect effects on business costs, productivity, and consumer spending from reduced congestion and travel costs create an additional $14.1 billion of value annually to Ontario's economy.
-Other indirect effects not measured are improved air quality and public health and reduced carbon emissions from extending rapid transit to 1.1 million more people.
+In addition to this direct consequence, long-term indirect effects on business costs, productivity, and consumer spending from reduced congestion and travel costs were projected to have added an additional $14.1 billion of value annually to Ontario's economy.
+Other indirect effects not measured were improved air quality and public health and reduced carbon emissions from extending rapid transit to 1.1 million more people.

-Ontario taxes capture 12% of Ontario's GDP, meaning that Transit City's stimulus effect directly adds to provincial tax revenue.
-Transit City's direct economic impact of $12.4 billion per year nets the Ontario treasury $1.4 billion in annual tax revenue.
-Indirect effects on congestion and transportation costs produce an additional $1.7 billion per year in tax revenue.
-Government of Canada Bonds currently offer 4% interest for a 10-year term.
-Transit City's $8.3 billion expansion funding, if amortized over 10 years at prevailing bond rates, cost the province $1.2 billion per year.
+Ontario taxes capture 12% of Ontario's GDP, meaning that Transit City's stimulus effect would have directly added to provincial tax revenue.
+Transit City's projected direct economic impact of $12.4 billion per year would have netted the Ontario treasury $1.4 billion in annual tax revenue.
+Its indirect effects on congestion and transportation costs would have produced an additional $1.7 billion per year in tax revenue.
+In 2010, Government of Canada bonds offered 4% interest for a 10-year term.
+Transit City's $8.3 billion expansion funding, if amortized over 10 years at prevailing bond rates in 2010, would have cost the province $1.2 billion per year.